MiniduOshan/MiniduOshan/README.md

 - 🎓 [BICT undergraduate at the University Of Colombo](BICT undergraduate at the University Of Colombo)

-- 💬 Ask me about **Python, web development, game development, or anything tech-related!**
+- 💬 Ask me about **Python, web development, App development, or anything tech-related!**

 - 📫 How to reach me: **tnology23@gmail.com**